-For cream, gel and lotion, apply Benzoyl peroxide 1-2 times per day after cleaning your face with soap and water.
+For cream, gel, and lotion, apply Benzoyl peroxide 1-2 times per day after cleaning your face with soap and water.
 For cleansers, wash 1-2 times per day.

-Products containing Benzoyl peroxide is only for those aged 12 years or above.
-Initially Benzoyl peroxide can be irritating to the skin, so we suggest you start with the lowest concentration (2.5%).
-Lower concentrations are often just as effective, and less irritating, than higher concentrations.
+Products containing Benzoyl peroxide are only for those aged 12 years or above.
+Initially, Benzoyl peroxide can be irritating to the skin, so we suggest you start with the lowest concentration (2.5%).
+Lower concentrations are often just as effective, and less irritating than higher concentrations.

 Common side effects of Benzoyl Peroxide are skin reactions, for example dry skin and redness.
 It can also bleach your hair and clothing.

 In Hong Kong, most Benzoyl Peroxide–containing products are over-the-counter medicines and can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 For detailed information about the use of Benzoyl Peroxide in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.